-Academic Collaborative Centre related to people with PIMD
+Academic Collaborative Centre for PIMD

 Where experience-based knowledge, practice and science meet